Navigate / search

 About

-I am a historian and Research Fellow of the Cañada Blanch Centre at the London School of Economics and Political Science.
-Between 2015 and 2018 I was Chair of the International Brigade Memorial Trust, and I am the organisation’s historical consultant.
+Dr. Richard Baxell is a historian and former Research Fellow of the Cañada Blanch Centre at the London School of Economics and Political Science.
+Between 2015 and 2018 he was Chair of the International Brigade Memorial Trust and is currently the organisation’s historical consultant.
+He is a Fellow of the Royal Historical Society.

 Publications

-I have written a number of books and articles on the British volunteers in the Spanish Civil War.
-Unlikely Warriors, published by Aurum Press, was short-listed for the 2013 Political Book Awards’ political history book of the year.
+Ricahrd has written a number of books and articles on the British volunteers in the Spanish Civil War.
+Forged in Spain, a collection of ten biographies of British men and women who went to Spain, was published by Clapton Press in 2023.
+Unlikely Warriors, published by Aurum Press in 2012, was short-listed for the 2013 Political Book Awards’ political history book of the year.

-With Jim Jump and Angela Jackson, I was a co-author of the IBMT‘s travelling exhibition, Antifascistas! and the accompanying book together with its Spanish edition, Help Spain.
-I’m a regular contributor to the IBMT’s magazine, No Pasarán!
+With Jim Jump and Angela Jackson, he was a co-author of the IBMT‘s travelling exhibition, Antifascistas! and the accompanying book together with its Spanish edition, Help Spain.
+He is a regular contributor to the IBMT’s magazine, ¡No Pasarán!

-With the IBMT‘s archivist and researcher, Jim Carmody, I compiled a database of ‘British’ and ‘Irish’ volunteers for the Spanish Civil War.
+With the IBMT‘s archivist and researcher, Jim Carmody, he compiled a database of ‘British’ and ‘Irish’ volunteers for the Spanish Civil War.
 An abridged version is available online.

 Media

-In addition to contributions to academic journals, I have written a number of articles on the British volunteers for the national press, including The Times, Independent, Guardian and Spectator.
-I have appeared in a number of television and radio programmes, including live on the Channel 4 News and Sky News, on BBC Radio 3’s Proms Extra, Radio Four’s The World This Weekend and The Long View and on Robert Elms’ show on BBC London 94.9.
+In addition to contributions to academic journals, Richard has written a number of articles on the British volunteers for the national press, including The Times, Independent, Guardian and Spectator.
+He has appeared in a number of podcasts and television and radio programmes, including live on the Channel 4 News and Sky News, on BBC Radio 3’s Proms Extra, Radio Four’s The World This Weekend and The Long View and on Robert Elms’ show on BBC London 94.9.

 Lectures

-Alongside university teaching, I have given a number of lectures and talks on the volunteers in the International Brigades, antifascism and 1930s Britain and given the Len Crome memorial lecture on four occasions.
-I have talked about Unlikely Warriors and the British volunteers in Spain at several literary festivals, including Woodstock, Aye Write and Cheltenham.
+Alongside university teaching, he has delivered a number of lectures and talks on the volunteers in the International Brigades, antifascism and 1930s Britain and given the Len Crome memorial lecture on four occasions.
+He has talked about Unlikely Warriors and the British volunteers in Spain at several literary festivals, including Woodstock, Aye Write and Cheltenham.

 Book reviews